VirusPC/VirusPC/README.md

 Hi!
 My name is Cheng Peng, a master student  in the School of Computer Science and Technology at the Shandong University, interested in information visualization (visualization grammar, large-scale data visualization) and web development.

 - 🔭 I’m currently working on  [IDEAS Lab](https://github.com/Ideas-Laboratory)
-- 📝 I'm looking for a job about front-end developement
 - 📫 How to reach me: cheng.peng.helloworld@gmail.com
 - :pencil2: Blog: [my blog](https://viruspc.github.io/blog), [yuque](https://www.yuque.com/pengcheng-fuigs)